FarmRadioHangar/react-phone-lookup/README.md

 ### Required props

-Technically, all props are optional, but you should at least provide your own `entries` array and `onCallNumber` hook for any practical use.
+Technically, all props are optional, but you should at least provide your own `entries` array and `onCallNumber` hook for any useful implementation.

 #### Format of the entries array